davidnoah/social-network/README.md

 This program counts the size of the social network of the word LISTY in the dictionary provided.

 "Friends" are defined as two words with an edit distance of "1" according to [Levenshtein's distance](http://en.wikipedia.org/wiki/Levenshtein_distance).
-The entire social network is then defined as all the friends of your original word, plus the number of friends each friend has until we have exhausted our social network.
+The entire social network is then defined as the number of friends your original word has, plus the number of friends each friend has and so on...

 Running the File
 -------
 1. Clone this repository
-2. Run 'ruby social_network.rb'
+2. Run 'ruby run_listy.rb'

 Approach
 -------